Filter blogs by:

 monday night football

-All this is likely to lead to further inflationary pressure on sports rights, which will lead to further disputes about fees, which will lead to further blackouts in the future.
+All this is likely to lead to further inflationary pressure on sports rights, which will lead to further disputes about fees, which could lead to further blackouts in the future.
 The record for blackouts was set in 2020 with over 350 retrans blackouts taking place.
-So far this year, there have only been 77, but the Disney / YouTube TV conflict more than makes up for the lack of numbers by sheer scale and potentially lasting impact alone.
+So far this year, there have only been 77, but the Disney / YouTube TV conflict more than made up for the lack of numbers by sheer scale and its potentially lasting impact alone.

 Andy Stout